vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 }
 ```

-Two of these explain nearly every "why did that happen automatically" question you'll ever have:
+Two of these explain most "why did that happen automatically" questions:

-- **`@ConditionalOnClass`** is why adding `spring-boot-starter-data-jpa` as a dependency is *enough* to get JPA fully configured — the condition is simply "is `EntityManager`/`DataSource` on the classpath," and adding the starter puts it there.
+- **`@ConditionalOnClass`** — adding `spring-boot-starter-data-jpa` is enough to get JPA configured, because the condition is just "is the relevant class on the classpath."
-- **`@ConditionalOnMissingBean`** is why defining your *own* `@Bean` of the same type in your own `@Configuration` class quietly overrides the auto-configured one — with no conflict, no error.
-Auto-configuration deliberately checks "has the developer already provided one of these?" first, and backs off if so.
-It was designed to defer to you, not compete with you.
+- **`@ConditionalOnMissingBean`** — defining your own `@Bean` of the same type quietly overrides the auto-configured one, no conflict, no error.
+Auto-configuration checks "did the developer already provide one?" first, and backs off if so.

-If a configuration outcome ever looks unexplainable, the fix isn't to disable auto-configuration wholesale — it's to find the specific condition that produced (or skipped) the bean, usually via the startup logs or the condition evaluation report.
+If a configuration outcome ever looks unexplainable, don't disable auto-configuration wholesale — find the specific condition that produced or skipped the bean, via the startup logs or the condition evaluation report.

 ## 10. Externalized Configuration

-Hard-coding values like a port number or a database URL directly in Java means recompiling to change them.
-Spring Boot instead reads configuration from a properties or YAML file at startup:

 ```properties
 spring.application.name=interview-api